-Communication studies (COMM) courses
+Communication studies courses - COMM

-120 History of American Cinema (4)
+COMM 120 History of American Cinema (4)

 An exploration and analysis of the art of Chaplin, Griffith, Hitchcock and classic films such as Casablanca, High Noon, Bonnie and Chyde, and Invasion of the Body Snatchers.
 Shared critical responses and oral presentations amplify a century of American cinema.
 Emphasis on the history of cinematography.